michaelcukier/Poker-Hand-Tracker/readme.md

 Challenges:

+* finding a way to architect this app while remaining flexible
 * finding an appropriate testing strategy
 * dealing with missing tourney summaries
 * dealing with hand histories split into multiple files